GabrielHoy/GPGMP/README.md

 - Optimize `gpgmp::mpfArrayRoutines` routines for parallelized processing
 - Write Usage Documentation
 - Ensure no possible legal issues exist with this library extending off of GMP. *(Until I get to this, if you're with the GMP legal team and have any concerns feel free to reach out at legal@tamperedreality.net!)*
+- Test all randomization functions to ensure they work on the GPU
 - Generally clean the codebase up, standardize used naming conventions, remove zombie code left over from porting, etc.